FairwindsOps/insights-docs/docs/configure/automation/rules.md

 ### CLI
 To manage rules in an infrastructure-as-code repository, you can use the [Insights CLI](/configure/cli/automation-rules).
-Be sure to read the [CLI documentation](/configure/cli/cli) before getting started here.
+Be sure to read the [CLI documentation](/configure/cli/cli) before getting started.